Neurology

 Alzheimer's 4: Addressing Patients' and Families' Needs through the Disease Stages of Dementia

-This activity includes seven video lectures and is the fourth in a series of four courses that seek to educate clinicians on standardized screening, evaluation, and disease management of Alzheimer’s disease and related dementias.
-This fourth course covers life planning through disease stages, assessing and assisting caregivers, improving communications, utilizing community resources, and end of life decision-making.
-These sensitive conversations with patients.
-The course finishes with a focus on dementia resources, effective communication strategies, and understanding when it is time to make a referral to a specialist.
+This is the fourth session in an eight-part educational series that focuses on standardized screening, evaluation, and disease management of Alzheimer’s disease and related dementias.
+This course covers life planning throughout disease stages, assessing and assisting caregivers, enhancing communications, utilizing community resources, and end-of-life decision-making.
+It addresses sensitive conversations with patients, families, and caregivers.
+[2.00 AMA PRA Category 1 Credits™, 2.00 Contact Hours (ANCC)]

 1.8 credits